wasaequreshi/cli_vault/README.md

 # What is it?

-This tool helps manage commands developers run on a daily basis on their command line.
+This tool helps developers improve productivity by managing commonly used commands and notes.